EPCCed/eidf-docs/docs/services/s3/s3browser.md

 ## Select projects

-The 'PROJECTS' area allows you to select one of your EIDF projects for which use of the EIDF S3 Service has been enabled.
+The 'PROJECTS' section allows you to select one of your EIDF projects for which use of the EIDF S3 Service has been enabled.

 To select a project:

-* Click on the search field.
+1. Click on the search field.
-* A list of your projects will be shown.
+1. A list of your projects will be shown.
-* Click on a project.
+1. Click on a project.

-Your access keys for the project will be shown in the 'ACCESS KEYS' area.
+Your access keys for the project will be shown in the 'ACCESS KEYS' section.

 ## Select access keys

-The 'ACCESS KEYS' area shows your access keys for your selected project.
+The 'ACCESS KEYS' section shows your access keys for your selected project.

 To select an access key, click on the access key.

-Current buckets within your project to which this access key grants access will be shown in the 'BUCKETS' area.
+Current buckets within your project to which this access key grants access will be shown in the 'BUCKETS' section.

 ## Manage buckets

-The 'BUCKETS' area shows you the current buckets within your selected project to which your selected access key grants access.
-Within this area, you can manage buckets for your selected project, using your selected access key.
+The 'BUCKETS' section shows you the current buckets within your selected project to which your selected access key grants access.
+Within this section, you can manage buckets for your selected project, using your selected access key.

 ### Create a bucket

 To create a bucket:

-* Click **Create**.
+1. Click **Create**.
-* A 'Create New Bucket' dialog will appear.
+1. A 'Create New Bucket' dialog will appear.
-* Enter a **New Bucket Name**.
+1. Enter a **New Bucket Name**.
-* Click **Create**.
+1. Click **Create**.
-* The new bucket will be created.
+1. The new bucket will be created.

 !!!
 Important "Bucket names"